 The General Fund covers all net spending by the Council on services other than those accounted for in the Housing Revenue Account.
 General Fund services are paid for from Government grants, contributions from Business Rates and Council Tax.

-The table below provides a summary of the final outturn position for the General Fund for the year ending with a surplus of £13,039 after identified carry forwards.
+The table below provides a summary of the final outturn position for the General Fund for the year ending with a deficit of £161,355 after identified carry forwards.